fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 > A **Functor** is basically any data structure that you can map over\*.
 > So, in our case Object and Array (and potentially other data structures that store key->value) are both Functors from the perspective of our map function even though natively, only Arrays might be considered *Functors*.

-> Congrats!
+### Congratulations!
 Now you know another FP buzzword/jargon.

 **Line 8-9:** here, we are iterating through the keys of the container (indices in case of arrays) and applying the function `func` to each value and associating it with the same key in the resulting container.